anthonycaccese/minui-menu-es-de/README.md

       - `helpsystemIconColor` - Sets the icon color for items in the included help system
       - `helpsystemTextColor` - Sets the text color for items in the included help system
       - `badgeIconColor` - Sets the icon color for badges (Favorite, Completed, Collections, etc.) displayed on the gamelist view.

+4) Set the `Theme Color Scheme` in ES-DE's UI Settings menu to `Custom` and you should see your custom color scheme display.
+If you see an error check that the paths discussed above are correct and then check that the values you added for each property are correct and well formatted.

+#### Examples:

-4) Changing the values for each property should allow you to create any number of color schemes.
-Here are some examples:
+Changing the values for each property should allow you to create any number of color schemes.
+Here are a few examples I've made using the same properties:

 | "Pocket Micro" | "Pocket DMG" |
 |----|----|
 | ![Screenshot 2024-06-04 at 8 41 07 PM](https://github.com/anthonycaccese/miniui-menu-es-de/assets/1454947/3c0076e5-d575-4bcd-aae1-25863e2219d0) | ![Screenshot 2024-06-04 at 8 40 59 PM](https://github.com/anthonycaccese/miniui-menu-es-de/assets/1454947/bafbdec4-c60c-41e7-bda6-c86020a599bb) |

-4) If you make a custom color scheme and are comfortable with sharing I would love to check it out 😊
+If you make a custom color scheme and are comfortable with sharing I would love to check it out 😊
 - Please feel free to create an issue in this repo called `Custom Color Scheme: [Name of your Color Scheme]`
 - Include the values you used for the properties above (xml is preferred), the background image and fonts you added (if any) and a screenshot of what it looks like.

 ## **Credits:**